 Great Bedwyn is a small village on the Kennet & Avon Canal and River Dun in Wiltshire.

 The Canal & River Trust provides 22 mooring spaces in the area, both above and below Church Lock.
 Below the lock, the mooring site extends for approximately 275m and provides space for 10 craft moored on the off-side bank.
+We recently carried out some works on these moorings to replace some of the old timber platforms with new ones.
+Further works are likely to be undertaken in the coming months to provide more soft-bank protection.

 The mooring site is in the village of Great Bedwyn, between Hungerford, six miles away, and Marlborough, seven miles away.